d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 One of the consequences is that we need to retain the intermediate values until backpropagation is complete.
-This is also one of the reasons why backpropagation requires significantly more memory than plain 'inference'—we end up computing tensors as gradients and need to retain all the intermediate variables to invoke the chain rule.
+This is also one of the reasons why backpropagation requires significantly more memory than plain 'inference'---we end up computing tensors as gradients and need to retain all the intermediate variables to invoke the chain rule.